Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Utility network/TraceUtilityNetwork/readme.md

 ## About the data

-The [feature service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) in this sample represents an electric network in Naperville, Illinois, which contains a utility network used to run the subnetwork-based trace.
+The [Naperville electrical](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer)  network feature service, hosted on ArcGIS Online, contains a utility network used to run the subnetwork-based trace shown in this sample.

 ## Tags